neil-b-patel/opcgdb/apps/data/README.md

 pnpm data:build
 ```

 This will build the library for production use.
+It will make sure to run the scraper first and build once all the data has been pulled.

 ## Updating the data

 When new sets of cards are released, the scraper needs to be re-run to pull the latest information.
 This will only be possible once the content is updated on the official website.

+The scraper will ignore any sets if the file for them already exists.
+This can be ignored by passing the `force` parameter as true in `apps/data/utils/scraper.ts`

+## TODO

+- [ ] Use Zod for types + Schemas
+- [ ] Simplify type names
+- [ ] Add way to force only certain sets
+- [ ] Use set ids from the local files instead of scraping them every time